prajnaraipn7/Eva_Assignment/Assignment4/EVA_assignment4_AllBasics.md

 **7.Position of Max Pooling**

 Max pooling is desired after convolution layers and it’s positioned after every 2 to 3 convolution layers.
-Also, it’s always better to avoid using the same before last layer, where final convolved image is obtained.
+Also, it’s always better to avoid using the same before last layer, where final convolved image is obtained.We can use it after maxpooling too.

 **8. 1,1 Convolution**